Cost-Effective Communication: An Auction-based Method for Language Agent Interaction: Conclusion

 \section{Conclusion}

 We presented DALA, a simple yet effective framework that recasts communication as a market-driven auction.
 By incentivizing agents to bid according to the \textit{value density} of their messages, DALA prunes low-value exchanges and encourages more deliberate communication.
 Experiments show that DALA achieves state-of-the-art performance on seven reasoning benchmarks with only a fraction of the token cost.
-More importantly, DALA induces the emergent skill of \textit{strategic silence}, allowing MAS to adapt their verbosity to resource constraints.
-Future work may explore richer market designs or extend this economic paradigm to manage additional scarce resources.